ItsLJcool/General-bot/README.md

 - `npm run dev` Run's the bot in Development Mode, watches for any changes in the files and reloads the bot!
 - `npm run build` Builds the bot for production
 - `npm run start` Runs the bot based on the current build.
+- `npm run prisma-dev-migrate` this is just a helper command that runs `npx prisma migrate dev --name` (in which you can input the name for the migration)

 ## Contributing
 You are welcome to fork and make Pull Requests to fix my shitty code if you want to.